VikingQueen85/VikingQueen85/README.md

 ---

 ## 🧑‍💻 About Me
-I’m a passionate and driven Full-Stack Web Developer with a strong foundation in modern web technologies, having recently completed my **Full Stack Web Development Certification at Mission Ready (2024–2025)**.
+I’m a Full Stack Developer passionate about building modern, responsive web applications with React, Node.js, TypeScript, and MongoDB.
+I combine strong technical skills with the problem-solving, attention to detail, and resilience I developed as a Registered Nurse — bringing precision and empathy to every project.

-💡 My background as a **Registered Nurse** gives me an edge in problem-solving, communication, patience, and attention to detail.
+🌟 Currently contributing to Wonderbean’s AI Blueprinter, a cloud-based platform that generates custom business strategies and policies using LLMs (LangChain + LangGraph) and Cloudflare serverless infrastructure.
+I’m involved in both frontend and backend development, designing interactive wizards in React, implementing secure APIs, and orchestrating AI-driven workflows — helping businesses make smarter, faster strategic decisions.

-🌱 Currently expanding into **Advanced React, CloudFlare, Auth0, TypeScript, LangChain, LangGraph, Next.js, and TailwindCSS**.
+💡 I’m exploring advanced React patterns, Cloudflare Workers, Auth0, Next.js, and TailwindCSS, and I love creating projects that merge AI, cloud architecture, and clean, scalable code.

-🤝 Open to **collaboration on open-source projects** and opportunities to grow as a developer.
+🤝 Open to collaboration, open-source contributions, and opportunities to grow as a developer, especially in projects involving AI, cloud, and full-stack development.

 ---